Minimum Viable Structure: Organisational Scaffolding to Get Out of Emergency Mode

 2. Make explicit agreements about how you’re working together.

 Make agreements and update them regularly.
 E.g. at Loomio we have a Retrospective meeting every 2 weeks (what was good, what was bad, what will we do differently next time).
 Every 2 weeks there is some new process change: we are continuously improving and learning, turning tensions into positive changes.
-(The Retrospective Wiki has ideas for how to host these meetings.)
-If you’re systematic about this, you’ll hear frustrations early, while they’re easy to deal with
+(Retromat has great resources for how to host these meetings.)
+If you’re systematic about this, you’ll hear frustrations early, while they’re easy to deal with.

 If you’re looking after #1 and #2, everything else will flow from that.
 At a guess, these are some of the next issues you’re going to want to address: